 What are Activity Based Workplaces?

-Activity Based Workplaces provide a more flexible arrangement of the open plan workspace where employees are free to choose the area of the place of work that best suits the activities or tasks they need to perform on a given day.
+Activity Based Workplaces (ABW) provide a more flexible arrangement of the open plan workspace where employees are free to choose the area of the place of work that best suits the activities or tasks they need to perform on a given day.
 This can often mean that employees do not have an individual desk or workstation of their own.

 To support ABW, the workspace and facilities can be divided into different zones and clusters.